-&lt;sup>9 Dr. Claude Steele's visit to Foothill, known for his work on stereotype threat, prompted great energy and excitement, resulting in the work of many faculty examining their classroom practices to mitigate this threat.
-Critical race theory (CRT) is an intellectual movement that seeks to understand how white supremacy as a legal, cultural, and political condition is reproduced and maintained, primarily in the US context.
-While CRT is part of a examination of race and racism across dominant culture as an approach to understanding structural racism to find justice-based solutions.
+Colleges up and down the state have racial disparities across multiple metrics.
+Foothill is no different in that no matter the metric or population of study, racial inequities are present.
+Over time, they continue to exist.
+This persistent disproportionality points to a systemic issue.
+To focus on racial equity, the Office of Equity engaged Critical Race Theory, which uses the examination of race and racism across dominant culture as an approach to understanding structural racism to find justice-based solutions.
 If Foothill envisions our campus to be an equitable institution for higher education, we must be willing to upend our practices for vigorous examination of inequitable policy.
 In the development of this plan and an equity framework, many of the Critical Race Theory tenets felt especially relevant.
 In particular, the ubiquity of racism and how it undergirds many of our assumptions of how things operate within the status quo (Permanence of Racism), and the importance of elevating the voices and experiences of those most marginalized in our system (Counter Narratives).
 The incorporation of scholarly theory aids us in raising questions about things we may not have considered.
 It can also provide context to system and human behavior in this process, explaining how it can be that Foothill staff and faculty share similar values around the desire for equity, but work in an institution that has equity gaps.
-All the same, as a college we could not rely solely on state mandates nor scholarly theories in the development of this Strategic Equity Plan.
+All the same, as a college we could not rely solely on state mandates nor scholarly theories in the development of this plan.
 We understood that actively engaging the Foothill community is critical.